 Holding on to Dreams

 In front of thousands of UGM undergraduate graduates, Ridho said that everyone must have imagined that college would be like in the movies.
 Full of solid friendships, new opportunities, and ample room for growth.
 These things are indeed obtained during college.
-However, the journey through college is not an easy one.
+However, the journey through college is not easy.
 There are many obstacles, long nights spent working on assignments, and endless thesis revisions.

 “But look at your friends’ dreams to finish what they started and